almanzav/almanzav.github.io/index.md

   </h2>

   <p>
-    I am a researcher at the Instituto Fleming in Ciudad Ciencia, Portugal.
-My work focuses on climate modeling and data analysis, with an interest in understanding atmospheric and climatic processes through computational and quantitative approaches.
+    I am a researcher scientist at the Institute for Atmospheric Sciences and Climate Change, UNAM, Mexico.
+My work focuses on air quality modeling and forecasting, with an interest in understanding atmospheric composition in Central Mexico with the aim of providing science-based solutions that provide societal benefits.
   </p>

   <a class="text-link"